 accurate for the contents of that artifact.
 This means that, potentially, every artifact that Brooklyn releases may

 contain a different

 NOTICE file.
-In practice, it’s not usually that complicated and there are only a
+In practice, it's not quite that complicated and there is a lot of

 NOTICE files means that it correctly attributes the contents of the artifact,